rossmc/how-to-venia/how-to-articles/project-setup/index.md

 This project is based on PWA Studio v2.1.0.
 Please ensure you have the correct [stack prerequisites] installed locally before continuing.

 ### 1. Clone this repository
-Simply start by cloning this repository or read the [Detailed Project Setup] doc to see how this repository was created.
+Simply start by cloning this repository or read the [copy-venia-storefront doc] to see how this repository was created.
 ```bash
 git clone git@github.com:rossmc/how-to-venia.git
 cd how-to-venia